jhashikhar/datasciencecoursera/JHU_Getting_and_Cleaning_Data_Final_Project-master/README.md

 7. Use the combination of melt and dcast functions to calculate the values.
 8. Export the calculated values as text file name 'tidy.txt'

-Sorry for the bad English grammar and vocabulary.

-I appreciate that if you can correct any mistakes I made, including writing and programming.